chart21/hpmpc/README.md

 This branch extends HPMPC with private inference capabilities.
 The framework is structured as follows.

-* [FlexNN](https://github.com/chart21/flexNN/tree/hpmpc): A templated neural network inference engine that performs the forward pass of a CNN generically
+* [FlexNN](https://github.com/chart21/flexNN/tree/hpmpc): A templated neural network inference engine that performs the forward pass of a CNN generically.
-* `Programs/functions` contains MPC-generic implementations of functions such as ReLU
+* `Programs/functions` contains MPC-generic implementations of functions such as ReLU.
 * `Protocols` Implements the MPC protocols and primitives that are required by `Programs/functions`.
 * [Pygeon](https://github.com/chart21/Pygeon): Python scripts for exporting models and datsets from PyTorch to the inference engine.